Skip to content

 Embracing the Dichotomy

 When I draw an opening 7, I tend to look at the hand and think about what game plan this hand is good at.
 If it is good at nothing, or is non-functional, I will send it back.
 The deck doesn't get to be picky in its hands, so I tend to keep functional hands even if the game plan isn't necessarily good in the matchup.
 But once I have my opener I try and think about what the game is going to look like.
 Most hands will lean one way or another, and sometimes you get the rare hands that are good at both.
 But, assuming the hand leans one way or another, that will dictate how I play.
 If the hand is full of cantrips, interaction, and a Murktide, then I know I will be casting the cantrips to get more good cards in hand, cast a Murktide and protect it with my interaction.
-If the hand has cantrips, lands, and a Doomsday I will be casting the cantrips to find a Dark Ritual or interaction.
+If the hand has cantrips, lands, and a I will be casting the cantrips to find a or interaction.

 As the game goes on, I will re-evaluate.
 My opponent is not a goldfish, so do I need to interact with their gameplan?
 Do I need to change my gameplan to match theirs?
-If my opponent plays out a bunch of early creatures, we have to change off the Doomsday plan, and use cantrips to mold the hand to better stabilize the board.
-If my opponent is playing a deck that is not afraid of Murktide at all, I can use a Murktide to buy time, but I must be aggressively trying to play lands and find a Doomsday.
+If my opponent plays out a bunch of early creatures, we have to change off the plan, and use cantrips to mold the hand to better stabilize the board.
+If my opponent is playing a deck that is not afraid of Murktide at all, I can use a Murktide to buy time, but I must be aggressively trying to play lands and find a .
 You must take stock and evaluate throughout the game.

-Do not resolve a Doomsday if you are down on board, unless it is the only way you can win.
+Do not resolve a if you are down on board, unless it is the only way you can win.
 The board needs to be stable, either with a drawn board state or their side of the board clear for you to win with a pile that takes a few turns.
-Sometimes if the board isn't clear but they still can't win if you cast mono-Baleful Strix for the rest of the game that is good enough.
+Sometimes if the board isn't clear but they still can't win if you cast mono- for the rest of the game that is good enough.
 Losing half your life is a quick way to lose the game if your opponent has a bunch of creatures on board to attack you even if they don't have favorable trades.

 I like the terminology of putting your opponent in check for how I think about the deck and how it plays out.
 A resolved Murktide is putting your opponent in check.
-Resolving Doomsday is also putting your opponent in check.
+Resolving is also putting your opponent in check.
 They must answer you in some way, or else they will lose the game.
 I am constantly trying to put my opponent in check.
 If I can do it earlier, it is better as they will have seen less of their deck to try and have the correct answer to the half of the deck that is putting them in check.

 It's generally more powerful to be asking questions than answering them.
 Postboard, people lose their minds sometimes sideboarding, and they will probably have a lot of dead cards against you.
 Putting them in check quickly is a great way to punish them for having a bunch of dead cards in hand.

 Something I have put a lot of thought into is the idea that hiding information isn't always good.
-For example,in the delver matchup, if I think there is zero chance I can win, but I have a Doomsday in hand, I will Consider casting it and getting it forced or losing even if it resolves.
+For example,in the delver matchup, if I think there is zero chance I can win, but I have a in hand, I will casting it and getting it forced or losing even if it resolves.
 If they think you are a weird Grixis deck with murktide and strix they will likely board correctly against you.
-But if they see you have Doomsday, they are significantly more likely to overboard.
-If they force Doomsday then they have a chance to beat themselves by not getting a chance to see the deck but know you are some form of a combo deck so they have to sideboard accordingly.
+But if they see you have , they are significantly more likely to overboard.
+If they force then they have a chance to beat themselves by not getting a chance to see the deck but know you are some form of a combo deck so they have to sideboard accordingly.

-On the other side, against the fair decks like Depths there is no better feeling than winning without showing Doomsday.
-They will board for a fair grixis deck and then they will give you the most confused look when you resolve a Doomsday on turn 1 in the postboard games.
+On the other side, against the fair decks like Depths there is no better feeling than winning without showing .
+They will board for a fair grixis deck and then they will give you the most confused look when you resolve a on turn 1 in the postboard games.
 Sometimes it is better to think about what your opponent has seen.
-I've been Considering building the sideboard configuration in a way for the delver matchup that if in game 1 they don't see Doomsday I can board accordingly and probably keep the combo in.
-They will board like the matchup is a fair one and you can steal a game by playing Doomsday in a sideboard game.
+I've been ing building the sideboard configuration in a way for the delver matchup that if in game 1 they don't see I can board accordingly and probably keep the combo in.
+They will board like the matchup is a fair one and you can steal a game by playing in a sideboard game.
 This juking is more important the better your opponents are.
 A lot of good delver players know that my sideboard plan is to side out the combo so I need to keep them on their toes.

 Closing Thoughts